simon-techkid/SpotifyGPX/README.md

 Here's how it works:
  1. You provide SpotifyGPX with these two files: Your Spotify listening history JSON file and the GPX file of your trip.
  2. It matches up the songs with the locations: It looks at the timestamps in both files to figure out which songs you were listening to at each point along your journey.
- 3. It creates a new GPX file: Each point in the GPX represents a song you listened to, and it's placed on the map at the location where you were when you listened to it.

 Cool things you can do after you return from your journey:
  - Visualize your musical journeys: You can use mapping tools to see your route and the songs you listened to along the way, creating a visual memory of your trip.